 7. Low Barrier to Entry

 Reddit's $5/day minimum makes testing accessible for any business size.
-You can run meaningful experiments without significant financial commitment.
+You can run meaningful experiments without significant financial commitment, which is particularly valuable for Reddit ads for startups looking to validate their market fit.

 Cons of Reddit Advertising